VijayMTech/ChatWise-Android-Task/README.md

 ## Refer to the Wireframe given in the task
 ![sample_ui](https://github.com/user-attachments/assets/8df5efbc-0739-4fd7-ba1a-4f0cea4ca431)

-## Download the UI and files that are used in this task [from here](https://drive.google.com/drive/folders/1aGS8Pa6D1tZ3p530wujpPtO6IYDv4By0?usp=drive_link)
+## Download the UI and files that are used in this task [Click here](https://drive.google.com/drive/folders/1aGS8Pa6D1tZ3p530wujpPtO6IYDv4By0?usp=drive_link)

+API to be used [](https://dummyjson.com/products)
+API type: GET

+## Notes(Android)
+Use Retrofit for calling API, Use RecyclerView to display data